Finding a Remote Job: Everything You Need to Know

 - 8 Signs Of Good Work Culture — Even At A Remote Company

 - A Day in the Life Working Remotely From Miami and the Caribbean

 - Should I Learn To Code In 2021?
 How To Decide If It’s Right For You.

 Chapter 7: Final Thoughts

 Congratulations—you made it through this beast of a guide!
 Which means you’re probably serious about expanding your work horizons and doing what it takes to start a remote career.

 Interest and commitment is a big step, but now it’s time to take the next one: consider signing up for one of our three month Blueprint courses today, and you’ll be well on your way to a high paying, flexible career in the remote field of your choice.

-And—if you want to maximize your remote options and become a remote working jack of all trades—consider our Break Into Tech Blueprint.
-Break into Tech is a three-phase course that includes lifetime access to 15 fun and interactive classes in technical skills and career development, regular 1-on-1 career counseling sessions to keep you informed and inspired, and the most supportive learning community you’ll find anywhere in the world.
+And—if you want to maximize your remote options and become a remote working jack of all trades—consider our Break Into Tech program.
+Break into Tech is a two-phase course that includes lifetime access to 15 fun and interactive classes in technical skills and career development, regular 1-on-1 career counseling sessions to keep you informed and inspired, and the most supportive learning community you’ll find anywhere in the world.